andyfusniak/scs-json-codec/README.md

 Visit http://localhost:4000/put to store a message in the session data.
 Visit http://localhost:4000/get to retrieve the message from the session data.

 Using the browser developer tools, you can inspect the session data stored in the browser cookie.
 In the following screenshot, the session data is stored in the SCS default `session` cookie.
 The value here is `2-WtseZd-as_2NbDXD7C0Jd85A_K1-ZRS6aSf9Mg0YA`.
-Replace this value with the one in your browser cookie whjen running the following SQL commands.
+Replace this value with the one in your browser cookie when running the following SQL commands.

 ![inspecting browser cookies](docs/screenshots/browser-cookie.png)